 Your Essential Travel Guide To Dunkirk

-Dunkirk is the northernmost town in France and third largest port in France, just six miles from the border with Belgium.
+Dunkirk is the northernmost town in France and France's third largest port, just six miles from the Belgium border.
 Its close links with Belgium are even evident in its name which comes from the Flemish words for “dune” and “church”.

-There is stunning scenery along the coastline, as well as long sandy beaches, and although much of the town centre was destroyed in the war and subsequently rebuilt old parts do remain.
-For example the magnificent 58 metre belfry dates back to 1440.
+Discover stunning scenery along the coastline and long sandy beaches.
+Although much of the town centre was destroyed in the war and subsequently rebuilt, old parts do remain and are worth taking the time to explore.
+For example, the magnificent 58 metre belfry dates back to 1440.

 Visit Dunkirk War Museum which tells the story of this rescue mission.
 The Dunkirk Town Cemetery also includes an extensive war memorial.